preciofishbone/OmniaDocsG2/pages/edit-page-navigation/index.rst

 Move node
 ***********
-Using this option you can move one or more pages anywhere in the navigation.
+Using this option you can move one or more pages anywhere in the navigation, even to other page collections within the publishing app.
 If you select a node with sub pages, all levels of pages below the one you select are moved.

-In Omnia 6.10 you can also move a page to any Page Collection within the Publishing App.
-You do it the same way as is described below.
-The difference is that all Page Collections are available in the navigation tree.

 1. Select the main page.
 2. Open the menu and select "Move Node".